taocpp/PEGTL/doc/Errors-and-Exceptions.md

 The `Object` passed to the constructor can be either a PEGTL input class, in which case the current position will be extracted and stored in the exception, or it can be an actual position object that will be used "as is".
 The supplied user-defined deduction guide will make sure that the exception object uses the correct type as `position_t` in both of these cases.

-The string returned by the `what()` function inherited from `std::runtime_error` is a concatenation of the position string and the message supplied to the constructor.
+The string returned by the `what()` function inherited from `std::run-time_error` is a concatenation of the position string and the message supplied to the constructor.

 ## Local to Global Failure